ParadoxSpiral/axon/README.md

 ## Keybindings
 - `hjkl` movement, `HJKL` switch focus
-- `^q` disconnects from the current server, or closes axon when in the login panel
+- `C-q` disconnects from the current server, or closes axon when in the login panel
 - `e` display errors of the currently selected torrent

 Torrent panel:
-- `^f` opens the filter input
+- `C-f` opens the filter input
 - `\n` focuses the filter input
 - `d` opens the selected torrents' details
 - `t` toggles displayal of the list of trackers